Shilpa Shetty: Television judge and intermittent acting work (2010–present)

+Shetty expanded to web with Rohit Shetty's 2024 series Indian Police Force, joining as the first female cop in his Cop universe.
+Trisha Bhattacharya of India Today noted, "Tara played by Shilpa Shetty was a quirky casting pick!
+Initially, her lines felt a tad forced, but as the show rolled on, it just became better."
+Shetty will next return to Kannada films after 18 years, with KD - The Devil.

 Off-screen work

 In February 2006, Shetty lent support to a BBC World Service Trust television show designed to tackle the problem of HIV-AIDS in India.
 According to reports, she participated in order to show solidarity with HIV-AIDS sufferers.
 According to Shetty, the issue was particularly close to her heart as she had portrayed an HIV-positive sufferer in her 2004 film Phir Milenge.
 Speaking about the film and HIV in general, Shetty said: "Why not a film on HIV positive patients?
 It is a social stigma in our society.
 We made this film to highlight this problem ...
 This film will bring about social awareness about AIDS in our country.
 It is high time we talked about this in our society".

 In March 2006, various sources reported Shetty's joining PETA as part of an advertising campaign against the use of wild animals in circuses.
 According to a PETA India press release, Shetty is a long-time PETA supporter and has assisted the campaign by posing for photographs in a figure-hugging tiger costume.
 She explained that her crouching in a cage was uncomfortable during the photoshoot, but that her discomfort was insignificant compared to the pain suffered by the creatures.
 "These once dignified animals only leave their cages, which are barely larger than the size of their bodies, for a few minutes each day to be forced into the ring to perform tricks which make no sense and are upsetting to them.
 The best way to help animals suffering in circuses is to boycott the circus".
 Shetty revealed in a later interview that she felt strongly about this cause and that she was appalled to hear of the cruel treatment suffered by such animals.
 "I thought I should stop that.
 If I can make a little difference to their lives, why not go for it?"
-In September 2006, alongside Farah Khan and Sanjay Leela Bhansali, Shetty began the first season of the dance reality show Jhalak Dikhhla Jaa.